 My account received thousands of tickets coming from our Chat widget.
 How can I stop this spam attack?

-If you are being spammed, it's a good idea to check the IP address of each request and temporarily disable the offline Chat form.
+If you are being spammed, check the IP address of each request and temporarily disable the offline Chat form.

 Check if the spammer is using the same IP address for every request

-If the spammer is using the same IP address for every request, you can ban it (see the article: Banning visitors).
-Consider banning the country of origin if your company doesn't have real customers contacting you from there (see the article: Restricting the Chat widget by country or domain).
+If the spammer is using the same IP address for every request, you can ban it.
+Consider banning the country of origin if your company doesn't have real customers contacting you from there.
+For more information, see the article: Restricting the Chat widget by country or domain.

 Temporarily disable the offline chat form (or widget as a whole)

 Disabling the offline form altogether or the widget as a whole is the most disruptive to your workflow.
 However, hiding or disabling your Chat widget for a short time, five to ten minutes, is usually enough to interrupt the attack.

-To disable the offline Chat form, within Chat, go to Settings > Widget > Forms and tick offline form to Off.
-Take a moment to read the article: Managing Offline Form settings.
+To disable the offline Chat form, follow the instructions in this article: Managing Offline Form settings.

 Under Settings, hide the Chat widget until it is configured to appear by a trigger or the API.

 - Select Settings > Widget.